eyenx/blog/src/_posts/2020-05-02-using-named-scratchpads-with-xmonad.md

 ```

-They will make use of the `classname` or `resource` of the window metadata.
+I will make use of the `classname` or `resource` of the window metadata to map them correctly.
 You can find out about those informations with a tool like [`xprop`](https://linux.die.net/man/1/xprop).

 ```bash
 xprop | grep WM_CLASS
 ```

-Now you only need to select the window you want to have some information about and get the `WM_CLASS` outputted.
+Now you only need to select a window to find out it's `WM_CLASS`.

 ![xprop](/img/p/20200502_1.gif)